 How to register for classes (on myWWU or PeopleSoft)

-Internship Instructions provide step-by-step guidance on how to register for and complete an internship.
+The Internship page provides resources on how to find, register for, and complete an internship.

 Senior Outline Instructions show the steps needed to complete your Application for Degree, which helps ensure that all graduation requirements are met.